Advantages And Disadvantages Of Outsourcing

 Apple outsourcing: To reduce overhead costs and save time, the company decided to focus on creativity and outsource the manufacturing process to different countries in Asia.
 Therefore, Apple devices are labeled to be designed in California, rather than manufactured.
 Offshore outsourcing, in this case, does not just reduce overhead costs, it also solves distribution and supply problems.

 Nike outsourcing: While Nike focuses on creativity and strict quality checks, it outsources a lot of its manufacturing.
 Therefore, there are different production factories located in locations around the world.
 This model allows them to maintain high creativity and design quality while they keep costs low.

 From the above list, it is quite clear that outsourcing isn’t just popular, it is a strategy some brands use to scale and maintain their service value.
 The question of why big corporations outsource can be answered when you look at the advantages and disadvantages of outsourcing listed below.

 In the USA, outsourcing is a common business strategy for private companies and government agencies alike.
 There are no limits to what operations businesses outsource, therefore the high-level adoption of this practice.

 Given the benefits of outsourcing — tax and risk sharing, reduced overhead cost, etc. it is easy to see why this is common.
 Besides, the USA is yet to enforce any particular law or policies that specifically target outsourcing as a practice.

-This usually does not comprise regulations that involve tax percentage or set wages in offshore outsourcing since independent contractors are not bound by USA laws.
+This usually does not comprise regulations that involve tax percentages or set wages in offshore outsourcing since independent contractors are not bound by USA laws.
 However, moral and professional codes must be followed.